 The De Anza Transit Center project is inactive currently.
 The Stelling Road Bus Stop Improvements meets VTA's current needs.
-Staff is evaluating the need to add operator restrooms to the Stelling Road Bus Facility/Transit Center.
+Project is closed.

 Modifications at Chaboya/North Divisions Phase I (North Yard) was completed in March 2015.
 Design for Phase II (Chaboya Yard) was completed in July 2021.
 Construction contract was advertised in May 2022.
 However, in Fall 2022, it was determined the project should be put on hold until ZEB master planning work is complete to avoid site changes that are incompatible with the long-term master plan at Chaboya.